Four-Year J.D. / MBA Dual Degree

 In total, you’ll complete 75 hours of coursework in the Law School and 48 in Mendoza on your way to preparing yourself to serve as a different kind of lawyer: one who’s as much aware of the ethical implications of their work as they are the bottom line.

-The Four-Year MBA / Law Dual Degree program accepts applications on a rolling basis.
-Students applying to the program are expected the have completed two years in the Notre Dame Law School before beginning the MBA portion of their program.
+Students applying to the Four-Year MBA / Law Dual Degree program are expected to have completed two years in the Notre Dame Law School before beginning the MBA portion of their program.

 Tuition & Aid